 RE-SAMPLE is committed to allow the reuse of research data according to the FAIR principles to make the data findable, accessible, interoperable, and reusable (Wilkinson, et al., 2016).
 The project applies this to all four types of research results produced or generated during the runtime of the project, and in the following, it details the measures already setup or to be considered for making data findable, accessible, interoperable, and reusable depending on whether the data are publishable or not.
-Furthermore, connection to the GO FAIR Implementation Network for Real World Observations in Health will be made once this is active and working (currently in preparatory stage4).
+Furthermore, we will consider making connection to one of the GO FAIR Implementation Networks (e.g., to Personal Health Train).